tomitribe/docker-tomee/README.md

 * Apache TomEE Plus delivers all that is in the Web Profile and JAX-RS (RESTfull Services), plus EJB Full, Java EE Connector Architecture, JMS (Java Message Service) and JAX-WS (Web Services).
 * Apache TomEE Plume delivers all that is in the Plus Profile, but includes Mojarra and EclipseLink support.

+All Dockerfile files of supported versions can be found at https://github.com/tomitribe/docker-tomee

 # How to use this image.

 Run the default TomEE server (`CMD ["catalina.sh", "run"]`):